mozilla-releng/signingscript/README.md

       // the path to zipalign.
 This executable is usually present in $ANDROID_SDK_LOCATION/build-tools/$ANDROID_VERSION/zipalign
       "zipalign": "/absolute/path/to/zipalign",

+      // the path to zip.
+This executable is usually present in /usr/bin/zip "zip": "/absolute/path/to/zip",

       // The host and port to use when sending metrics to datadog statsd
       // Datadog's default is 8125, ours is 8135 due to a conflict with collectd "datadog_port": 8135,